 A tractor driven people-trailer is available most days for the purpose of transporting visitors from one site to another on the Ranch.
 All rules and instructions given by the driver and staff must be followed.

 Motorized vehicles are restricted and are prohibited from trail areas.
 Some areas are restricted to authorized vehicles only.
 Vehicles must be parked in designated areas.

-Limited PRIMITIVE Camping is currently available at the Ranch by members of the Boy and Girl Scouts of America.
+Limited PRIMITIVE camping is currently available at the Ranch.
 Camping represents a potential threat to natural areas because of the accompanying threat of fire and increased impact on vegetation.
 For this reason, camping is limited to non-profit organizations and educational groups.
 We encourage all campers to use Leave No Trace ethics.
 Tent camping is allowed in designated areas only.
 For the safety and security of overnight camping guests, staff is required to be on-site at all times.
 Campfires are only allowed in designated areas.
 Firewood is not provided and may not be collected on site.
 Campers must extinguish all fires before leaving.
 Hot coals can be disposed of in camp fire pits.
 Please remove waste and refuse when you leave.

 Individuals from educational, research, academic, governmental, clubs, or other recognized institution may conduct non-destructive field study, research, or projects on the Ranch with prior written permission.
-Please contact the Director for more information.
+Please contact the Manager for more information.

 There is no swimming or diving from any location on the ranch.
 We believe the Brazos River is not suitable for swimming and presents significant dangers to life under many conditions.
 For this reason, we strictly prohibit public access to the river from the Ranch for swimming or water sports.